Okoyl/specit/README.md

 ### Build Architecture

 By default Specit will build `noarch` packages meaning the final package should be installable on every CPU Architecture your system runs on.
-Specit's default template will also skip instruct rpmbuild to skip binary stripping during build.
+Specit's default template will also instruct rpmbuild to skip binary stripping during build.
 If your Nodejs application has binary modules you may want to disable this behavior through your `package.json`.

 ```json